iPad Air 1st Gen Wi-Fi/Cellular

 Safely eject the SIM card from Apple GSM/LTE devices (iPhones and iPads) and other electronic devices.

-Replace the 8827 mAh battery for the 1st Generation iPad Air.
+Replace the 8827 mAh battery for a 1st Generation iPad Air or an iPad 5.

 iPad Air Home Button Ribbon Cable